 - T2K/Super-K/Hyper-K, the experiment through which we made the seminal discovery of electron-neutrino appearance from a muon-neutrino beam, and which continues to be the neutrino beam experiment that is making the highest-precision measurements.
-We are also working on Hyper-Kamiokande, the next-generation experiment that will follow T2K.
+We are working on the upgrade to the neutrino-beam line at J-PARC that is required to secure the best sensitivity for the T2K programme and on the Hyper-Kamiokande experiment, which is the next-generation experiment that will follow T2K.

 - SHiP is a proposal for a new facility at CERN that is led by Imperial group members.
 The experiment will search for the new particles predicted by so-called "Hidden Sector" models which are capable of accommodating dark matter, explaining the pattern of neutrino oscillations and masses, and the origin of the baryon asymmetry in the Universe.

 - SoLid is a neutrino experiment searching for a new kind of matter with a novel type of 3D scintillator detector operating very close to a research nuclear reactor.